Is Michael Steele Ready To Move On?

 OVERBY: Rothenberg's prescription for healing?

-Mr. ROTHENBERG: The RNC needs a dose of good news, and it needs to do some fundraising and get its reputation back.
+ROTHENBERG: The RNC needs a dose of good news, and it needs to do some fundraising and get its reputation back.

-Here he is talking to Fox News just before Election Day, bragging on a haul of $175 million during his tenure.
+OVERBY: Here he is talking to Fox News just before Election Day, bragging on a haul of $175 million during his tenure.

-At a candidates' forum earlier this month, Collins said the bad fundraising crippled the RNC's vaunted voter mobilization effort.
+OVERBY: At a candidates' forum earlier this month, Collins said the bad fundraising crippled the RNC's vaunted voter mobilization effort.

-One contender for the chairmanship says he can fix that.
+OVERBY: One contender for the chairmanship says he can fix that.

-Peter Overby, NPR News, Washington.
+OVERBY: Peter Overby, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.